 For a change in assets (other than cash), the change in the Cash account is in the opposite direction.

 For a change in liabilities and owner's equity, the change in the Cash account is in the same direction.

 The statement of cash flows has four distinct sections:

-Assuming that the cash flow statement is being prepared using the indirect method (the method used by most companies) the differences in a company's balance sheet accounts will provide much of the needed information.
-For example, if the statement of cash flows is for the year 2013, the balance sheet accounts at December 31, 2013 will be compared to the balance sheet accounts at December 31, 2012.
-The changes—or differences—in these account balances will likely be entered in one of the sections of the statement of cash flows.
+Assuming that the cash flow statement is prepared using the indirect method (the method used by most companies) the differences in a company's balance sheet accounts will provide much of the needed information.
+For example, if the statement of cash flows is for the year 2020, the balance sheet accounts at December 31, 2020 will be compared to the balance sheet accounts at December 31, 2019.
+The changes or differences in these account balances will likely be entered in one of the sections of the statement of cash flows.

 Shown below is each of the four sections of the statement of cash flows, followed by a list of those balance sheet accounts which affect it.